JuliaAI/LearnAPI.jl/README.md

 ## Credits

-Created by Anthony Blaom, in cooperation with [members of the Julia community](https://discourse.julialang.org/t/ann-learnapi-jl-proposal-for-a-basement-level-machine-learning-api/93048).
+Created by Anthony Blaom, in cooperation with Cameron Bieganek and other [members of the Julia community](https://discourse.julialang.org/t/ann-learnapi-jl-proposal-for-a-basement-level-machine-learning-api/93048).